 For much of the next few miles we will be travelling down the east shore of Loch Riddon.
 Continue from Auchenbreck going south.
 Just after Springfield take the right fork, keeping close to the shore.
 On the right you will see Eilean Dearg (‘red island’) about 150m off-shore.
-It is the site of an Iron Age fort, and there was a chapel on it by the twelfth century.
-Later, in the fourteenth century, a fortified residence was built there.
+It is the site of an Iron Age fort, and there was a chapel on it by the 12th century too.
+Later, in the 14th century, a fortified residence was built there.
 It was destroyed in 1685 during the Argyll Rebellion – blown into a pile of rubble by government forces.

-At last you come to Colintraive, Gaelic caol an t-snàim ‘the narrows of the swimming’, where cattle were once swum over from the Isle of Bute on their way to market, driven by drovers along the ancient network of Scottish droveroads.
-Now, of course, there’s a ferry to make the crossing, and you can cross in your car.
-Interestingly a farmer on Bute, just across the water to the west, told me that he bought some cattle in Cowal a few years ago and took them on the ferry back to his farm on the island.
-On their first night on Bute they heard their former herd lowing on the far side of the caol or narrows, and they swam back across to find them.
+At last you come to Colintraive, Gaelic caol an t-snàim ‘the narrows of the swimming’, where cattle were once swum over from the Isle of Bute on their way to market, driven by drovers along the ancient network of Scottish drove-roads.
+Now, of course, there’s a ferry to make the crossing, so you can cross to Bute on foot or in your car.
+Interestingly, a farmer on Bute tells of a time he bought some cattle in Cowal a few years ago, and took them on the ferry back to his farm on the island.
+On their first night on Bute they heard their former herd lowing on the far side of the caol or narrows, and swam back across to find them!

-There is lots to do and see at Colintraive.
+There’s much to do and see at Colintraive.
 Apart from the Caol Ruadh sculpture park, there is the ferry-crossing to Bute.
-The Colintraive Hotel is a good place to stop for lunch with a restaurant and a gastro-pub!
+The Colintraive Hotel is a good place to stop for lunch with a restaurant and a gastro-pub.
 You might even want to spend a night or two here and continue your walk later.
 Behind the Village Hall is a Community Garden, and nearby is the Colintraive Heritage Centre where you can learn in detail about the way of life and the culture of earlier generations of Cowal folk.

 If you want to continue another 7km, you can keep going south, through some fine oakwoods (and then Milton Wood whose 40-acre garden planted with exotic species is open to visitors).
 A little further on you should find Colintraive Parish Church open.
-Why not pop in and say ‘hello’?
-It was built in the 1830s, when this area was part of the parish of Inverchaolain and getting to church required a long walk and a boat trip across Loch Striven.
-It must have been a relief to the parishioners!
+Why not pop in and take a look?
+It was built in the 1830s, when this area was part of the parish of Inverchaolain, and getting to church required a long walk followed by a boat trip across Loch Striven.
+This newer church must have been a relief to the parishioners!

 Continue along the road between woodland and shore.
 Above you on the left you will see South Hall, once a grand mansion.
 Near the end of the promontory you will come to the remains of the township of Glaic.
 A dreadful battle occurred here in 1649.
-Lamonts came with weapons from the east, and began raiding the lands of Glaic whose people called for help from Duncan Campbell who was in his castle on Eilean Dearg.
-When the Campbells arrived they fired on the Lamonts who fled to their boats.
-Some fell to Campbell bullets, others drowned trying to swim after their comrades who were escaping in boats, and others were captured and hanged by Campbell.
-So ended one sad episode in a long history of enmity and feud.
+Lamonts came with weapons from the east, and began raiding the lands of Glaic whose people called for help from Duncan Campbell (who was in his castle on Eilean Dearg).

 From Glaic continue to Strone (Gaelic sròn ‘nose’, and hence ‘point, tip, promontory’).
 Enjoy the view here across the waters of the Clyde, the Kyles of Bute, Loch Striven – and if you still have some energy left continue to Coustonn, which is the end of the road.

-If you are going to spend time in this area, why not have a look at the website of the local community organisation, Colintraive and Glendaruel Development Trust?
+If you plan to spend time in this area, then please have a look at the website of the local community organisation, Colintraive and Glendaruel Development Trust.
 It will give you a good idea of the energy, aspirations and values, of this community where exciting things are happening.
 Have a look, also, at the website of the Kilmodan and Colintraive churches.

-I am most grateful to Iain Connon of Colintraive for his suggestion of this route and his comments and descriptions.
+(We are most grateful to Iain Connon of Colintraive for his suggestion of this route and his comments and descriptions.)